QuantEcon/lecture-python.myst/lectures/multi_hyper.md

 import numpy as np
-from scipy.special import comb from scipy.stats import normaltest from numba import njit, prange
+from scipy.special import comb from scipy.stats import normaltest from numba import jit, prange
 ```

 To recapitulate, we assume there are in total $c$ types of objects in an urn.